scottgs/zooid/README.md

 **Zooid** is an asynchronous research environment built in node.js to grow quickly and scale nicely.
 It uses a super-fast UDP messager for inter-process-communications, and a set of self-optimizing, adaptive broadcast domains to distribute signals through the cluster a little bit like how brains do.

-**New nodes
+#####Zodes

 - Self-orient on the network.
+- Saturate the thread pool with listeners.
 - Assimilate skills appropriate for it's hardware.
-- Queues action requests.
+- Queue action requests.
-- Listens for things, and tries to do stuff to them.
+- Listen for things, and try to do stuff to the things.

-- Persists action potential until event requirements are met.
+- Persist action potential until event requirements are met.

 #Install